-For businesses trying to adhere to the Refinery Sector Rule (RSR) that went into effect earlier this year, compliance is no easy feat.
+For businesses trying to adhere to the Refinery Sector Rule (RSR) that went into effect earlier last year, compliance is no easy feat.
 Among the overwhelming number of new challenges refineries are now facing, one particular objective has proven to be exceptionally difficult to achieve: 98+% destruction of Hazardous Air Pollutants (HAPs).

 To measure HAP destruction, refineries monitor the gases emitted through their flare tips and measure the Net Heating Value (NHV).
 To indicate at least 98% destruction, those emissions must meet a minimum 270 British Thermal Unit (BTU) NHV.
 Most U.S. refineries have taken the necessary steps to install instrumentation and implement calibration/validation regimens to meet these requirements.
 Others are still working toward compliance with deadline date extensions.

 The process of gaining needed capabilities has generated some experiential education related to calibration/validation (Cal) gases.
 At the top is the reminder that all is subject to change via EPA or other regulatory authority requirements or approval of Alternative Monitoring Plans (AMPs).
 Variables can be general, regional, localized, site specific or company-by-company among others.

 An active vendor observation of the most common RSR lessons learned includes:

 1) RSR compliance gas blends are component-based

 Some of the early consent decree requirements utilized BTU NHV targets as their basis for formulating calibration standard blends.
 If the BTU target concept is taken to an extreme, a blend designed to meet a 448 BTU NHV target could be as simple as 50% methane and 50% nitrogen.
 The Rule outlines the inclusion of specific components in the development of calibration gas compositions.

 2) Use Option(i) standards to help identify the source of flare gases

 The Option (i) guidelines provide a list of eleven required and four optional components.
 If, based on pre-survey or experiential knowledge, it’s expected that one of these components can be present in the flare gas stream, then it should be included in Option (i) calibration gas blend formulation.